Keenan-Wood/BU_ENGME700_KeenanWood_A2/README.md

 conda activate elastoplastic-env
 ```

-Navigate to the project directory and create an editable install of the code:
+Navigate to the project directory (the *ElastoPlastic* folder) and create an editable install of the code:
 ```bash
 pip install -e .
 ```